MeetYourCosmos/MeetYourCosmos/readme.md

 ## To Do
 * Connect database to web interface
-* Include dependencies of nasa press
+* Include dependencies of nasapress
 * Add graphical overview

 ## Team